niclas3332/Arcturus-Polarstar/README.md

 - Skeletor
 - z
 - ArpyAge
+- Niclas

 ## Discord ##
-Join us on Discord at https://discord.gg/BzfFsTp
+Coming soon.

 ## Contributing ##
 Anyone is allowed to fork the project and make pull requests.
 We make no guarantee that pull requests will be approved into the project.

 ## Branches ##
-There will be 2 branches of the Arcturus Morningstar emulator:
+There will be 2 branches of the Arcturus Polarstar emulator:

 `master` - The master branch will be the stable branch.
 Everything here has been tested on a live hotel and contains no known problems.